-Parameter Range: (0000-2009) EF2 (0000-9099) "SF" stands for servo feed.
-This sets the maximum feedrate of the table.
-Most apparent when changing SF is the feed rate.
-SV and SF are factors that allow you to increase or decrease the cutting speed.
-By adjusting SV and SF you can keep the control from trying to crowd the workpiece into the wire which would result in unstable cutting.
-Adjust the SF value to avoid holding the feedrate back if the feedrate set is actually reached.
+"SF" stands for servo feed.
+This parameter sets the feedrate of the table AND the servo type used.
+When adjusting "SF" you should see a change in the cutting speed.
+"SV" and "SF" are factors that allow you to increase or decrease the cutting speed.
+By adjusting "SV" and "SF" you can keep the control from trying to crowd the workpiece into the wire which would result in unstable cutting.
+Adjust the "SF" value to avoid holding the feedrate back if the feedrate set is actually reached.
 In other words, the SF should always be set faster than the machine would actually be able to cut for a given workpiece.